 Yemen's Houthis launched missile at US fighter jet, missed: Reuters

-- Houthi forces fired surface-to-air missiles at a U.S. F-16 fighter jet and an MQ-9 Reaper drone on February 19, missing both targets, as reported by senior U.S. Defense officials to Fox News.
+- Yemen's Houthis launched surface-to-air missiles at a US F-16 fighter jet and an MQ-9 Reaper drone on February 19, but both missiles missed their targets, according to senior US defense officials.

 Coverage Details